nbeaver/why-linux-is-better/why-linux-is-better.rst

-Very little hardware comes with a `desktop version of Linux pre-installed`_, so live versions of Linux tend to work very well, since that is the almost always the way it is installed.
+Very little hardware comes with a `desktop version of Linux pre-installed`_, so live versions of Linux tend to work very well, since that is almost always the way it is installed.

 .. _desktop version of Linux pre-installed: https://help.ubuntu.com/community/UbuntuPre-installed